Subrat29/portfolio/README.md

 # Minimal Portfolio Template
-A modern open-source, responsive portfolio template built with React, Tailwind CSS, and Vite.
+A modern `open-source`, responsive portfolio template built with React, Tailwind CSS, and Vite.
 Features a dark/light theme, smooth animations, and sections for showcasing skills, experience, projects, achievements, and more.

 ## Features